Taylor Dayne: Personal life

 Dayne has never married.
-She has two children who were born via a surrogate in 2003.
+She has two children who were born via a surrogate in 2002.
 Dayne is a supporter of same-sex marriage, and stated in 2014 that she considers the LGBT community to be her most loyal fanbase.
 Dayne is Jewish.
 She grew up in Baldwin and Freeport, New York on Long Island.

+Health

+In 2022, Dayne was diagnosed with colon cancer.
+She subsequently underwent surgery to remove 10 inches of her colon and was declared cancer-free.
+She has since become an advocate for early detection.